wladOSnull/milestep-task/RB.md

 ### Maven

 Install **Maven** (bacause of Java lang and Maven-way in *Lavagna* project).
-Also Maven needs JDK as well, but for the project recommend is 1.8 version (actually Maven cannot even build Lavagna with 11).
+Also Maven needs JDK as well, but for the project recommend is 1.8 version (actually Maven cannot even build Lavagna with opendjdk-11 for example).

 - Java installing